- Introduction

 Introduction

 In recent years, the technological landscape has been irrevocably transformed by the emergence of DevOps, which has enabled faster software development and deployment cycles.
 Despite the advantages of speed and efficiencies that DevOps provides, it has failed to adequately address the risks of insecure software deployments and the critical importance of security.
-Leveraging platforms such as AWS Cloud Security enhances the effectiveness of DevSecOps practices.
-To address this important gap between DevOps and security, a new approach has been developed, known as DevSecOps.
-This white paper aims to provide a comprehensive overview of DevSecOps, including an examination of its importance, and outline its core principles.

 What is DevSecOps?

 DevSecOps is an extension of the DevOps methodology, with an emphasis on security and compliance.
 It seeks to ensure that software is developed and deployed securely, while still providing the speed and efficiencies of DevOps.
-A key component of DevSecOps is automation, which helps to ensure that the right security measures are in place at each stage of the development, deployment, and maintenance cycles.
-Utilizing cloud environments, specifically AWS Cloud Engineering, significantly enhances the security posture by providing scalable and automated solutions.
+A key component of DevSecOps implementation is automation, which helps to ensure that the right security measures are in place at each stage of the development, deployment, and maintenance cycles.

 Value of DevSecOps